charmplusplus/charm/doc/ampi/manual.rst

 AMPI provides compiler wrappers such as ``ampicc``, ``ampif90``, and ``ampicxx`` in the ``bin`` subdirectory of Charm++ installations.
 You can use them to build your AMPI program using the same syntax as other compilers like ``gcc``.
-These scripts automatically handle the details of linking against AMPI and the Charm++ runtime system.
 They are intended as drop-in replacements for ``mpicc`` wrappers provided by most conventional MPI implementations.
+These scripts automatically handle the details of building and linking against AMPI and the Charm++ runtime system.
+This includes launching the compiler selected during the Charm++ build process, passing any toolchain parameters important for proper function on the selected build target, supplying the include and link paths for the runtime system, and linking with Charm++ components important for AMPI, including Isomalloc heap interception and commonly used load balancers.

 .. _tab:toolchain:
 .. table:: Full list of AMPI toolchain wrappers.